aswinaus/ML/README.md

 By using resume_from_checkpoint, you can ensure that the entire training state, including the adapter state, is properly loaded from the checkpoint.

-Files saved when a trained model is saved in local config.json model.safetensors pytorch_model.bin
+**Files saved when a trained model is saved in local after a trained with optimal tuned hyperparameters**

+config.json
+model.safetensors
+pytorch_model.bin